nyagamunene/supermq-docs/docs/blogs/user-guide.md

 **Note:** This process will compile the binaries into the `<project_root>/build` directory.
 If the `$GOBIN` environment variable is set, the binaries will also be copied to the `go/bin` directory.

-To initiate the Magistrala Docker services, execute the following command from the project's root directory:
+To start Magistrala Docker services, execute the following command from the project's root directory:

-- Start the Magistrala Docker services:

    ```bash
    make run
    ```

-The platform offers multiple interaction options, including a CLI, SDK, HTTP API, and UI, catering to different user preferences and use cases.
+Magistrala offers multiple interaction options, including a CLI, SDK, HTTP API, and UI, catering to different user preferences and use cases.

 ### Using the CLI